Article’s Summary

 In the article, a method that is both quantitative as well as qualitative is used to obtain data.
 The data is then used to evaluate the frequency in the use of pragmatic language.
 In this analysis method, written speeches presented at different times are analyzed.
 The method is appropriate since it is free from any interference that might result from either the hearer or the speaker.
 As noted earlier pragmatic markers are interactive and the method used lacks interactive abilities.

-The article present an analysis of the data provided and the analysis is carried out using tables and graphs.
+The article presents an analysis of the data provided and the analysis is carried out using tables and graphs.
 The data obtained is analyzed to obtain frequencies of distribution of discourse markers in sentences.
 The analysis however does not give an illustration of the intensity of use of discourse markers in a speech.
 In particular, the analysis does not give the section of speech where speakers are more or less pragmatic.
 There are different categories of pragmatic markers and they function differently depending on their origin (Fraser, 1996).
 The analysis however does not give a picture of the different varieties of pragmatic markers.

 The findings of the analysis indicate that public speakers are the common users of pragmatic markers, which is a valid statement.
 The study goes on to conclude that on average three pragmatic markers are used in every one hundred words spoken by a public speaker.
-The figure presented in the conclusion, as the average is a realistic figure but it hold under certain conditions.
+The figure presented in the conclusion, as the average is a realistic figure but it holds under certain conditions.
 The analysis however does not give the conditions under which the stated figure holds.
 The choice of language and therefore the use of markers are determined by several factors.
-Fetzer (2008) gives cognitive verb as a common discourse in political speech.
+Fetzer (2008) gives cognitive verbs as a common discourse in political speech.
 There is a fact that the use of discourse depends on several factors and therefore any analysis should be fully inclusive.
-From the conclusion of the survey pragmatic markers as the writer suggest has functions such as giving clues and interpretation to the hearer.
+From the conclusion of the survey, pragmatic markers as the writer suggests has functions such as giving clues and interpretation to the hearer.
 The writer however does not indicate the functions of pragmatic markers to the speaker.

 References